 There are many reasons you would need the Minecraft files and save folder location.
-Maybe you want to backup your save files and your worlds, you might want to install some mods or texture packs or you want to find the screenshots you have been taking of your creations.
+Maybe you want to backup your save files and your worlds, you might want to install some mods or resource packs or you want to find the screenshots you have been taking of your creations.
 Below is a description of how to find your Minecraft folder.

 How to find the Minecraft files and save folder location in Windows 7: